G-Research/siembol/docs/services/siembol_alerting_services.md

 #### Matchers
 Matchers allow you to select the events you want the rule to alert on.
+- `description` - The description of the matcher
+- `is_enabled` - The matcher is enabled
 - `matcher_type` - Type of matcher, either `REGEX_MATCH`, `IS_IN_SET`, `CONTAINS`, `COMPOSITE_AND` or `COMPOSITE_OR`
 - `is_negated`- The matcher is negated
     private Boolean negated = false;